AI Cannot Enforce Its Own Authority

 Fail Scenario # 5

-A data-access agent answers an internal query by combining data from two systems that are compliant individually, but not together.
+A data-access agent answers an internal query by combining data from two systems.

 The core failure

-The system allowed cross-domain data use without enforcing contextual compliance boundaries.
+The system allows cross-domain data use without enforcing contextual compliance boundaries.

 Why current systems fail